meliao/osdc_support/quickstart.rst

 ..
 Topic:: INTERMISSION - Project Matsu

-		This demonstration comes from analysis demonstrated by one of our OSDC projects `Project Matsu <http://matsu.opensciencedatacloud.org/>`_.
-Project Matsu is a collaboration between NASA and the Open Cloud Consortium to develop open source technology for cloud-based processing of satellite imagery to support the earth sciences.
+		This demonstration comes from analysis demonstrated by one of our OSDC projects called `Project Matsu <http://matsu.opensciencedatacloud.org/>`_.
+Project Matsu is a collaboration between NASA and the Open Cloud Consortium to develop open source technology for cloud-based processing of satellite imagery to support the earth sciences and disaster relief.

 Viewing the Results
 ~~~~~~~~~~~~~~~~~~~